The 16 Best Enterprise Search Software Solutions in 2025

 As you can see from the list above, there are a lot of excellent enterprise search platforms on the market in 2025.
 The task of deciding which one best suits your company's needs isn't easy, but there are some key factors to consider when narrowing down your options:

-- Cloud vs. On-Premises: A key upfront decision is whether you want a cloud/SaaS solution or an on-premises installation.
-Cloud options require less IT overhead but on-prem allows for more customization and control.
+Cloud vs. On-Premises: A key upfront decision is whether you want a cloud/SaaS solution or an on-premises installation.
+Cloud options require less IT overhead—a cost-saving benefit reflected in trends where increased remote work is associated with a decrease in office building costs—but on-prem allows for more customization and control.

 Is enterprise search free?